Prize Book

 7.

-2 Quilted placemats
+2 Quilted Placemats

 8.

-A Quilted Halloween cushion
+A Quilted Easter cushion

 Class 20 - Junior Culinary Arts